Mars was last at opposition on 8 December 2022 and will next be at opposition on 16 January 2025, then 19 February 2027 and 25 March 2029.

 Look for a night with good seeing when the air is stable.

-Of course, opposition season really means we want to capture serious surface detail.
+Opposition season really means we want to capture serious surface detail, so dig out your tracking mount and longest-focal-length telescope.

-The good news is that DSLRs can still be used for planetary imaging as long as you can capture video, although preferably you would use a planetary camera as these capture higher frame rates, cutting through an unsteady atmosphere and giving a sharper image.
+Preferably you would use a planetary camera as these capture higher frame rates, cutting through an unsteady atmosphere and giving a sharper image.

-There are free stacking and processing software programs, including AutoStakkert! and RegiStax, which will convert video files into a single image.
+There are free stacking and image processing software programs, including AutoStakkert! and RegiStax, which will convert video files into a single image.

 For more advice, read our guide on how to photograph Mars at opposition.